 Description: This is a value-added indicator for the CLA+ total score expressed as a percentage of seniors' actual CLA+ score to their expected performance.
 This score takes into account how close the average PSU senior score is to what would be expected, given entering academic ability and the average PSU freshman score.
 The CLA+ is a national, standardized test of college students' skills in analyzing and evaluating information, solving problems, and writing effectively.
 During this 90-minute online test, students read information about a realistic situation, make decisions that can be supported by appropriate information, and write cohesive arguments, justifying their positions with information.

-Outcome/Results:

-AY 2014 scores on the CLA+ represent a 3.2% increase over baseline.
+Outcome/Results: AY 2015 scores on the CLA+ are essentially unchanged from baseline, with a minimal 0.03% decline.
 In recent years, PSU has conducted a close examination of the General Education curriculum that is measured by the CLA+ which resulted in multiple recommendations being implemented.
 Faculty teaching General Education courses developed rubrics for measuring course embedded assessments to more intentionally align with the CLA+ outcomes.
 Emphasizing interpretation, analysis and evaluation, these rubrics assess students' critical reasoning and explanatory skills mirroring the type of test items found in the CLA+.
-These changes have impacted curriculum revisions as well as resource allocation to purposefully improve those general education skills valued by PSU.
+These changes have impacted curriculum revisions as well as resource allocation to purposefully improve those general education skills valued by PSU, including development and implementation of a general education critical thinking course in AY 2015.